Blood Clot Injury Attorneys in Denver

 A 2018 study published in JAMA Surgery found that red-blood-cell (RBC) transfusions prior to surgery are associated with the development of clots afterward.
 In fact, having surgery at all brings a heightened risk, since surgical patients are under anesthesia and not moving for hours at a time, and inactivity has been found to increase the odds of blood clot formations.

 Physicians are responsible for preventing clots whenever possible, diagnosing them, and treating them immediately to avoid further damage.
 When left untreated, they can easily and quickly kill a patient.
 Even if the patient survives, long-term complications are common after a blood clot.
 We often see:

 - Embolic stroke

 - Heart attack

 - Birth injury

-Medscape notes, “Hospital-associated blood clots account for 5% to 10% of all hospital deaths.
-With proactive management, research suggests that up to 70% of them may be preventable.”
-In short: medical facilities are not doing nearly enough.
-There are serial compression devices that can be placed over the extremities during surgery, to promote blood flow.
-There are blood-thinning, anti-coagulant drugs that can be prescribed to prevent the formation of clots.
+According to Medscape, blood clots account for 5%-10% of all hospital deaths in the United States.
+Roughly 70% of these deaths could have been prevented with proper care.
+The truth is, medical facilities are not doing nearly enough.
+There are ways to prevent blood clots from developing, especially with high-risk patients, but many hospitals neglect to implement them.
+For example, there are serial compression devices that can be placed over the extremities during surgery, to promote blood flow.
+On top of that, there are blood-thinning, anti-coagulant drugs that can be prescribed to prevent the formation of clots.

 Meanwhile, doctors can do more to diagnose clots.
 To be blunt, when any collection of the above symptoms are present in a patient, it is the first duty of the attending doctor to rule out a life-threatening blood clot before looking at any other diagnosis.
 They may fail to use Well’s scoring for potential DVTs and PEs, or fail to order a test, or misread an ultrasound.